 Program Dates & Topics:

-November 15 | Whooo is an Owl? – Meet Blandford’s owls and learn about these amazing birds of prey.
-Students will explore the outdoor habitats of owls, dissect owl pellets, and explore the adaptations that help owls survive here in Michigan!
+April 15 | Whooo is an Owl? – Meet Blandford’s owls and learn about these amazing birds of prey and what makes them great night hunters.
+Students will explore the outdoor habitats of owls, dissect owl pellets, and explore the adaptations that help them survive here in Michigan.

 All programs are 1:00-2:30 pm.
 Check-in takes place 10 minutes before the program starts in the Environmental Education Center on the main campus at 1715 Hillburn Ave NW, Grand Rapids, MI 49504.